US orders 2,500 Marines and an amphibious assault ship to Mideast after almost 2 weeks of war

 Fighting escalates between Israel and Hezbollah

+An Israeli strike in southern Lebanon hit a health care center in the village of Burj Qalaouiyah, killing 12 doctors, paramedics and nurses, the Lebanese Health Ministry said early Saturday.

-At least eight people were killed in an Israeli strike on Lebanon's southern coastal city of Sidon, Lebanon’s Health Ministry said Friday.
-The toll could rise as rescuers search the rubble.
+Earlier, at least eight people were killed in a strike on the southern coastal city of Sidon, the ministry said Friday.

-The ministry said 773 people — including more than 100 children and 62 women — have been killed since fighting erupted between Israel and Iran-backed Hezbollah militants 10 days ago.
-More than 1,900 have been wounded, it said.
+The ministry said 773 people — including more than 100 children and 18 paramedics — have been killed since fighting erupted between Israel and Iran-backed Hezbollah militants 10 days ago.

-Some 850,000 have been internally displaced in Lebanon, according to United Nations Secretary-General António Guterres, who launched a $325 million humanitarian appeal during a surprise visit to the country.

-Lebanese Prime Minister Nawaf Salam urged Israel to halt strikes on his country and criticized Hezbollah for firing rockets at Israeli targets.

-“There is no justification in holding an entire nation hostage,” he said.

-Israeli Defense Minister Israel Katz said earlier that the strikes were “just the beginning.”

 Rising reported from Bangkok.
-Corder reported from The Hague, Netherlands.
-Associated Press writers Kareem Chehayeb and Bassem Mroue in Beirut; Sam Mednick in Tel Aviv, Israel; and Konstantin Toropin and Tia Goldenberg in Washington contributed to this story.
+Toropin reported from Washington, and Corder reported from The Hague, Netherlands.
+Associated Press writers Sally Abou AlJoud, Kareem Chehayeb and Bassem Mroue in Beirut; Sam Mednick in Tel Aviv, Israel; Will Weissert at Joint Base Andrews, Maryland; and Tia Goldenberg in Washington contributed to this story.